The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - Low-income (based on median household income)

-The good news?
-This covers a much larger share of the country than you might think.
-Many suburban and exurban areas qualify as "non-urban" under the Census Bureau's definition.
-And many moderate-income neighborhoods qualify under the low-income threshold.
+That covered a much larger share of the country than most people assume.
+Many suburban and exurban areas count as "non-urban" under the Census Bureau's definition, and many moderate-income neighborhoods clear the low-income threshold.

 Use the U.S. Department of Energy's 30C Tax Credit Eligibility Locator at the Alternative Fuels Data Center (afdc.energy.gov).
-Enter your address and it will tell you immediately whether your census tract qualifies.
-Do this before anything else — there's no point planning an installation timeline if your location doesn't qualify for the federal credit.
+Enter your address and it tells you whether your census tract qualified.
+Do this before you put the credit on Form 8911.
+If the address never qualified, the install date doesn't matter, and claiming it anyway is how you meet the IRS the hard way.

-Even if you don't qualify for the 30C federal credit, many states and utilities offer their own EV charger rebates.
-Check our incentives page for state-specific programs.
+Whether or not the federal credit applied to you, many states and utilities run their own EV charger rebates, and those didn't expire with 30C.
+Check your state page for state-specific programs.

 What About the Electrical Panel Tax Credit?